Ex parte Young: Harlan's dissent

-Justice John Marshall Harlan angrily dissented, writing that the only reason that the suit was brought against Young was because he represented the state, and that the result of the suit would be to "tie the hands of the state".
+Justice John Marshall Harlan dissented, writing that the only reason that the suit was brought against Young was because he represented the state, and that the result of the suit would be to "tie the hands of the state".
 This was therefore no different from a suit against the state itself, prohibited by the Eleventh Amendment.

 Harlan observed that the state can never act except through its officers, and this decision would deprive the state of the representation of its officers in court.
 He therefore condemned the decision as a "radical change in our government system" that "would place the states of the Union in a condition of inferiority never dreamed of when the Constitution was adopted or when the Eleventh Amendment was made a part of the supreme law of the land."

 Harlan also contended that Constitutional rights can be enforced by suits in the state courts, instead of the federal courts.
 If the state's trial courts did not enforce the Constitution, they could be appealed up to the state supreme court, which could then be appealed to the U.S. Supreme Court.